 Mormon Population in America by State

 The states with the largest populations of Mormons are those within the Mormon Corridor, an area in the Western United States heavily settled by Mormons in the late 19th century.
 Utah, Idaho, and Wyoming have the largest Mormon populations in the United States.
 The remainder of the states have Mormon populations of less than 11% of their total populations.
 They include Nevada (6.21%), Washington (3.94%), Oregon (3.76%), and California (1.97%).
-The lowest number of Mormons is found in New Jersey State.
-The percentage of Mormons in NJ are 33, 478 which is 0.37% of its total population.
+The lowest number of Mormons is found in New Jersey.
+In New Jersey, Mormons make up only 0.37% of the total population.

 The 2nd largest Mormon population in America is found in Idaho.
-The number of Mormons is approximately 444,614 people which are about 26.42% of the total population.
+The number of Mormons is approximately 444,614 people which translates to 26.42% of the total population.
 There are 4 temples used by Mormons in Idaho.
-The Mormon influence is mostly in the Eastern parts of Idaho.
+The Mormon influence is mostly in the eastern parts of Idaho.

 Wyoming has the 3rd highest numbers of Mormons in America.
 The history of Mormons in Wyoming dates back to 1900 when establishments were set up in the towns of Byron and Cowley.
-It is also around the same time that the Mormons set camp in Utah and Idaho.
+It is also around the same time that the Mormons set up camp in Utah and Idaho.
 Today, there are 67,505 Mormons in Wyoming.
 They represent 11.53% of the state’s population.
 Wyoming has 157 congregations with one mission camp.

 Comparison Between Mormonism and Christianity

-The similarity between Mormonism and Christianity is that in both cases baptism is by immersion.
-One of the differences is that Mormons do not agree with the Christians’ teaching on the presence of the Trinity.
-Furthermore, Mormons believe that God created the world using existing matter and not out of nothing as the Christians believe.
+One of the differences between Mormonism and other branches of Christianity is that Mormons do not believe to Christians’ teaching on the presence of the Trinity.
+Furthermore, Mormons believe that God created the world using existing matter and not out of nothing, as Christians believe.
 The third difference is that Mormons believe that the 2nd coming of Christ will be in the United States.
 However, Christians believe that when Jesus Christ appears the 2nd time, he will appear in the heavens and everyone will see him.
-Hence, in as much as the two religions look similar, they have several differences which clearly distinguish them from each other.

 Mormon Population By State